 Prairie Creek is known for its lush and green coastal forest, while Jedidiah Smith is filled with light and is the most photogenic of all the parks.
 Del Norte has a unique location on a prominent coastal bluff, while Redwoods National Park occupies a large and heavily-logged inland valley.
 Humboldt Redwoods is best known for its dark, dense, and flat lowlands.
 Of all the parks in Northern California, Jedediah Smith and Prairie Creek State Parks have the best preserved ecosystems and some of the most scenic hikes.

 All of the trails we’ve listed below have all or part of the trail going through an old growth forest.
+Old growth forests will have a mix of trees that are between hundreds and thousands of years old, as well as plenty of fallen trees that have come down in extreme weather events.
 The point of these trails is to see some of the most magnificent trees in not only the US, but the world as well.

 Short on Time?